Fentanyl Addiction

 • Tango & Cash

-There are myriad forms of exposure to fentanyl and it can be added to almost anything.
+There are myriad forms of exposure to fentanyl, and it can be added to almost anything.
 It can be injected, inhaled, ingested orally in pill form, or absorbed by the skin via transdermal patches.
 It is also available as powder, fentanyl lollipops (transmucosal lozenges) or spiked onto blotter paper.
 It’s even been found in eye drop and nasal spray solutions.
-There is some controversy over the question can you overdose from touching fentanyl– to learn the real facts, read our online resource on the topic.
+There is some controversy over whether or not one can overdose from touching fentanyl - to learn the real facts, read our online resource on the topic.

-Each individual’s reaction is different and determined by variables such as size, weight, and general state of health.
-New users are susceptible to fatal overdose with even tiny doses the equivalent of a few grains of sugar.
+Each individual’s signs of fentanyl use will be different and determined by variables such as their size, weight, and general state of health.
+New users are susceptible to fatal overdose from taking even tiny doses the equivalent of a few grains of sugar.

 Its addictive qualities are intense.
 Firstly, as the body builds up tolerance with repeated use, larger doses will be demanded to achieve the high the drug abuser is seeking.
-Additionally, its half-life, comparative to other drugs is rapid.
-Within hours, the high is gone, the addict once again feels emptiness and his body begins to press for yet another dose.
+Additionally its half-life is very rapid compared to other drugs.
+Within hours the high is gone, the addict once again feels emptiness and his body begins to press for yet another dose.

 Symptoms and Physical Consequences of Fentanyl

-There are many signs of fentanyl abuse.
+There are many signs of fentanyl use.
 There are both mental and physical consequences.
-It is wise to be on the lookout for these symptoms if a loved one is struggling with Substance Use Disorder (SUD).
+It is wise to be on the lookout for these Fentanyl addiction symptoms if a loved one or someone you know is struggling with Substance Use Disorder (SUD).

 Behavioral/Cognitive